Great comedians have long attracted devoted fans. They bring us joy and we love them for it.

 The British answer to Maron is Stuart Goldsmith, another working comic and the jovial host of The Comedian’s Comedian podcast.
 An equally perceptive and thoughtful wielder of questions, Goldsmith grills his prey in front of a live audience, typically at venues such as London’s Soho Theatre or during the annual Edinburgh Festival.
 Some of Goldsmith’s best work includes his growing exasperation at one-liner supremo Stewart Francis when the latter appears entirely unable to resist the temptation to do gags and an astonishing encounter with shouty Canadian oddball Tony Law, apparently in a state of “heightened refreshment”.

 As well as grappling with the career trajectories and evolving approaches of his subjects, Goldsmith’s show is also strong on the mental strain of working the circuit, addressing the depression and doubt many entertainers experience on the way up with commendable sympathy.
+Richard Herring's rival Leicester Square Theatre Podcast covers much of the same territory, albeit with a less methodical, more freewheelin' approach to dissecting its guest's act.

 Another British addition to the genre are the In Conversation live events hosted by Standard Issue magazine.
 Founded by stadium comic Sarah Millican, the website regularly holds panel discussions with the country’s leading female comedians.
 Chaired by editor Mickey Noonan, luminaries gathering to discuss current affairs and the business of being funny have included everyone from Katherine Ryan, Sara Pascoe, Dawn French, Jo Brand and Bridget Christie to Jo Caufield, Susan Calman, Isy Suttie, Sharon Horgan, Shappi Khorsandi... the list is endless.